-The relics, known as the Mjöllnir amulets, appear to depict hammers, which historians have linked to the Norse god Thor .
-However, this could not be concluded with certainty as their shapes are not conclusive, and none of them contained inscriptions revealing their identity.
+The relics, known as the Mjölnir (Mjöllnir) amulets, appear to depict hammers, which historians have linked to the Norse god Thor .
+However, this could not be concluded with certainty for a very long time as their shapes are not conclusive and none of them contained inscriptions revealing their identity.

-Image: The rune-inscribed Mjöllnir amulet.
-Credit: National Museum of Denmark
+The rare rune-inscribed Mjöllnir amulet.
+Credit: National Museum of Denmark .

 “This is the only hammer-shaped pendant with a runic inscription.
-And it tells us that (the pendants) in fact depict hammers,” Henrik Schilling, a spokeperson at the National Museum of Denmark, told Discovery News.
+And it tells us that (the pendants) in fact depict hammers,” Henrik Schilling, a spokesperson at the National Museum of Denmark, said about the find.

 Etching by Hugo Hamilton, depicting the Archbishop of Hamburg-Bremen Ansgar the preaching Christianity to the ‘heathen’ Swedes. ( Public Domain )

 Amulets in the shape of Thor’s hammer were also believed to protect their owners and they were extremely popular.
 These type of amulets were also often buried with Viking warriors .
 For example, such pendants have been found in a mass grave of members of the Great Heathen Army that invaded England in the 9th century AD.